AramZS/aramzs.github.io/_drafts/spotify.markdown

 - `playlist` sends me to "The Sounds of [Genre]" playlists on Spotify.
 When I stumble across an interesting genre I will often save the Sounds Of playlist for later when I'm in the mood to explore it a bit deeper.
 As a result I have a [whole](https://open.spotify.com/playlist/1ga7kXhbcB4tsOfpZqP7UX?si=erThuQAVTlSKKmxMCTNAPw) [bunch](https://open.spotify.com/playlist/5m9ErLc15dYYCGzvrcVy8q?si=MUdGuOlGTBm1D2XkSCrC_A) [of](https://open.spotify.com/playlist/5INg0fRsoA1uYyyJwliHGS?si=GZvBDr6MQfSMHZ89zY5SjQ) [these](https://open.spotify.com/playlist/1qpcTBjAx26Xiw6ZClVVGm?si=rbc7JlryRWuiwJ8OCkassA) [playlists](https://open.spotify.com/playlist/1qpcTBjAx26Xiw6ZClVVGm?si=SdUteV0sRgW7JsXEU2bmQg) which essentially act as up-to-date overviews to the genre I can dive into at any time.
 - `intro` is essentially an 'introduction' to this genre with music that represents the core sound and is most popular among listeners of the genre.
 - `pulse` is an interesting look at which songs listeners of this genre currently prefer.
 - `edge` is a fun one that shows you songs that people who like this genre currently enjoy outside the genre itself.
-It's another great tool for pulling yourself out of the a listening rut.
+It's another great tool for pulling yourself out of a listening rut.

 I might go to one or all of those playlists depending on how curious I am in order to find new music and save it to my liked songs.

 ## Don't Stop the Music